curl/curl/docs/ECH.md

-the change reserves a feature bit for ECH support (symbol `CURL_VERSION_ECH`), implements setting and reporting of this bit, includes dummy book-keeping for the symbol, adds a build-time configuration option (`--enable-ech`), provides an extensible check for resources available to provide ECH support, and defines a compiler pre-processor symbol (`USE_ECH`) accordingly.
+the change reserves a feature bit for ECH support (symbol `CURL_VERSION_ECH`), implements setting and reporting of this bit, includes dummy book-keeping for the symbol, adds a build-time configuration option (`--enable-ech`), provides an extendable check for resources available to provide ECH support, and defines a compiler pre-processor symbol (`USE_ECH`) accordingly.